i-dot-ai/ai-gov-uk-website/README.md

 ## Cached stylesheets and JavaScript

-To prevent browser caching issues (which can otherwise occur even after invalidating the S3 cache), the Eleventy build renames CSS and JS files that change regularly.
+To prevent browser caching issues (which can otherwise occur even after invalidating the cache), the Eleventy build renames CSS and JS files that change regularly.
 Additional files can be added to this within `.eleventy.js`.

 ## Tests

+To run the tests, use the below commands from the root of this project.

 1. `cd tests`
 2. `npx playwright test`